mixxxdj/mixxx/source/chapters/user_interface.rst

 The low, mid, and high knobs allow you to change the filters of the audio.
 This allows you to selectively reduce or boost certain frequency ranges of the audio.
-The small boxes next to each knob are called :term:`kills` and allow you to fully remove that frequency range.
+The small boxes next to each knob are called :term:`kills <kill switch>` and allow you to fully remove that frequency range.

 Above these knobs, the gain knob allows you to adjust the gain of the deck.
 In general, you should adjust this knob so that at full-volume the deck's audio is